eliasblume/rabbitmq-ts/README.md

 # rabbitmq-ts
-an easy to use rabbitmq lib using rabbitmq. pimarly for myself
+an easy to use rabbitmq lib using amqplib. primarily for myself